rachel170/tp/docs/UserGuide.md

 :warning: Things to note:

 * The deck name is case-sensitive. e.g. future search queries of `GET1025` will not match `get1025`
-* if there is a deck that has the same existing case-sensitive name, the deck will not be created because it would be considered a duplicate deck by the system.
+* If there is a deck that has the same existing case-sensitive name, the deck will not be created because it would be considered a duplicate deck by the system.

 </div>